Dan J. Harkey

 Establishing market rents becomes essential in underwriting a rehabbed or new building.
 When there is an extended lease-up period delay, such as with the new construction of an income-producing property, future cash flows need to be estimated to the point of income stabilization; then, the future stabilized income will be discounted using an estimate of a market capitalization rate and a discount rate formula.

 Please work with a competent commercial appraiser to help calculate the right market Cap Rate.
-Please don't try to do this yourself without an appraiser who knows the type of real estate and local market.
+Please don’t try to do this yourself without an appraiser who is familiar with the type of real estate and the local market.

-Below is an example: The market Cap Rate for a commercial property with triple net leases (NNN) has been determined to be 6.5%.
+Below is an example: The market capitalization rate (Cap Rate) for a commercial property with triple net leases (NNN) has been determined to be 6.5%.
 Triple Net (NNN) refers to a leased or rented property where the tenant pays all expenses related to the operation, such as taxes, insurance, maintenance, and occasional capital improvements.
-The 10,000-square-foot multi-tenant property under consideration generates monthly rents of $1.50 per foot.
-On a (NNN) example for a Cap Rate analysis, one would apply a 10% vacancy collection and loss factor and 5% for non-chargeable expenses tenants usually do not pay including reserves.
+The 10,000-square-foot multi-tenant property under consideration generates monthly rents of $1.50 per square foot.
+In an (NNN) example for a Cap Rate analysis, one would apply a 10% vacancy collection and loss factor, as well as a 5%factor for non-chargeable expenses that tenants usually do not pay, including reserves.
 The NOI would be $153,900.

 The NOI and Market Cap Rate are known, so you can calculate the value: